3bdoredaa2244/HarvestX_ICP_Hackathon/README.md

 The project consists of:

-* **Backend**: Motoko canister handling data storage, user interactions, and business logic.
+* **Backend**: Rust canister handling data storage, user interactions, and business logic.
 * **Frontend**: React-based UI for interacting with the canister in a user-friendly way.

 ---